Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 12. Intervertebral Disc Disease (IVDD)

 This injury, common in overweight dogs with short legs and long backs that often occurs after a jump down, is due to pressure from the disc between vertebrae on the spinal cord when the disc isn’t in the position and condition it’s supposed to be in.
-The pressure on the spinal cord can cause extreme pain, loss of sensation to extremities, complete paralysis, ataxia, and more neurological symptoms.
+The pressure on the spinal cord can cause extreme pain, loss of sensation in extremities, complete paralysis, ataxia, and more neurological symptoms.

 Dogs recovering from an IVDD injury will often have very little control of their balance and will need help from their owners to get around until they heal, though these signs can be permanent depending on the severity of the injury and how long it takes to get treatment.